PaystackHQ/paystack-android/README.md

 ## Summarized flow

-1 Time to pay (user has provided card details on your app)
+1. Time to pay (user has provided card details on your app)

+2. Start the transaction
-2 OPTION 1: Backend starts transaction (recommended)
+    - OPTION 1: Backend starts transaction (recommended)

-a.
-App prompts backend to initialize a transaction, backend returns `access_code`.
-Backend will use this endpoint: https://developers.paystack.co/reference#initialize-a-transaction
+        - App prompts your backend to initialize a transaction
+        - your backend returns `access_code` we return when it calls: https://developers.paystack.co/reference#initialize-a-transaction

-b.
-Provide `access_code` and card details to our SDK's `chargeCard` function via `Charge` object
+        - App provides the `access_code` and card details to our SDK's `chargeCard` function via `Charge` object

-2 OPTION 2: App starts transaction
+    - OPTION 2: App starts transaction

-a.
-Provide transaction parameters and card details to our SDK's `chargeCard` function via `Charge` object
+        - Provide transaction parameters and card details to our SDK's `chargeCard` function via `Charge` object

-3 SDK will prompt user for PIN, OTP or Bank authentication as required
+3. SDK will prompt user for PIN, OTP or Bank authentication as required

-4 Once successful, we will send event to your webhook url and call onSuccess callback
+4. Once successful, we will send an event to your webhook url and call `onSuccess` callback.
+Give value via webhook.

 ## Requirements
 - Android SDKv16 (Android 4.1 "Jelly Bean") - This is the first SDK version that includes